 Postdoctoral Researcher, Molecular Modeling

 Jagdish Patel is the Collaboratorium Molecular Modeling Postdoctoral Researcher.
-Jagdish is directly responsible for molecular modeling related to Project 1 and Project 2 in the area of viral co-infection and host interactions; and also works collaboratively with other staff postdocs on CMCI projects coming into the modeling core from other members of the University of Idaho biomedical community.
+Jagdish is directly responsible for the CMCI modeling core initiative project involving development and application of new approaches for the better prediction of the effect of missense variation in the proteins.
+He also works collaboratively with other staff postdocs and faculties on CMCI projects coming into the modeling core from the University of Idaho biomedical community

 Jagdish uses molecular dynamics and enhanced sampling techniques for studying “rare events” such as protein-ligand interactions, protein-protein interactions, folding/unfolding, and ion transfer via protein channels.
 He has experience in protein structure prediction using homology modeling, sequence analysis, modeling drug-target interactions using docking, virtual screening of libraries of small molecules against its target to identify ‘hits’ and prediction of their physio-chemical properties.
 He also performs free energy calculations to test the effects of mutations on molecular structure and is developing new approaches for calculating free energy with speed & accuracy and molecular dynamics simulations of systems involving protein, DNA, and RNA molecular models.

 Postdoctoral Researcher, Omics Analysis and Modeling